chaomein123/pacman-cplus/README.md

 3. Windows BGI Graphics
 4. User-Friendly Controls
 5. Open Source Fun: This project is not just a game; it's an open invitation for fellow enthusiasts to explore, learn, and have fun.
 The source code is open for inspection and modification, encouraging collaboration and learning in the realm of game development.

+# FAQ
+1. How many level does the game have? only one(1)
+2. Does the ghosts targeting the player? nope, it goes around in random movements.
+3. Ask me anything about this proj :)

 #### Embark on a journey down memory lane with this simple yet entertaining Pac-Man game.
 Whether you're a seasoned gamer or new to the world of programming, this project promises a delightful blend of classic gameplay and coding creativity.
 Get ready to munch your way through the maze in this C++-powered Pac-Man adventure!